algolia/algolia-react-boilerplate/README.md

 <h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 👀 Category Pages</h3>

-In order to configure Category Pages, first got to `config/categoryConfig` and edit the value for `categoryPageFilterAttribute`.
+In order to configure Category Pages, go to `config/navigationConfig`.

+Edit the value for `categoryPageFilterAttribute`.
 This represents the attribute you will filter on to create your individual category pages.

-Next, go to `config/headerConfig`.
-From there you can add links in the Navigation tab, if they are a category page, the type must be `filter`, and the value for `filter` must match the value of the category you are filtering on to create the resulting page.
+Then you can adjust the linksHeader atom.
+The value for `filter` must match the value of the category you are filtering on to create the resulting page.

 <h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 👀 Collection Pages</h3>